Coordinating

 Business Model

 Today, suppliers pay to coordinate.
-Next, manufacturers pay to see.
+Next, manufacturers pay to see and reach.

 Today · Coordination

-Service fee per completed delivery, paid by suppliers.
+Service fee per completed order, paid by suppliers.

-Revenue scales with network volume.
 The supplier's cost is proportional to their success.
-No fee without a confirmed delivery.
+No delivery, no fee.

 Market Opportunity